ChrisGutknecht/smx_advanced_seo_data/404_live_alerts/README.md

 * Copy the cloud function **URL** from the trigger tab to the URL field
 * Set the **HTTP method** to <code>POST</code>.
 * In the **HTTP method** section section,set <code>Content-Type</code> to <code>application/json</code>
 * the **Body** represents this <code>POST</code> payload and should look like this.
-M
+Set your parameters to your preferences and iterate to the right levels if necessary.
 ```
  {
     "time_frame_min" : 120,
     "max_event_threshold" : 70,
-    "table_name" : "alerts_ga4_pageviews_404_live_overall",
+    "full_table_name" : "your_project.your_dataset.alerts_ga4_pageviews_404_live",
-    "message_title_prefix" : "GA4 LiveAlerts | 404 Page View Alert in Overall for last ",
+    "message_title_prefix" : "GA4 LiveAlerts | 404 Page View Alert for last ",
     "message_text_prefix" : "High 404 Events!
 More details at https://lookerstudio.google.com/s/YOUR_REPORT_URL |  Event count found : "
 }
 ```

-## When does the job run and how?

-The [daily cloud scheduler job in the "adsdataprediction" project](https://console.cloud.google.com/cloudscheduler/jobs/edit/europe-west1/get_awin_orders?project=adsdataprediction) triggers [a cloud function](https://console.cloud.google.com/functions/details/europe-west3/get_awin_orders?env=gen1&project=adsdataprediction) to store all Awin orders to Cloud Storage in one csv file per country.

-### How does the data land in BigQuery?

-TBD...The output dataframes are [directly written to BigQuery](https://console.cloud.google.com/bigquery?project=bergzeit&ws=!1m9!1m4!4m3!1sbergzeit!2sdbt_sea_analytics!3sgads_ads_for_url_check!1m3!3m2!1sadsdataprediction!2sawin&d=awin&p=adsdataprediction&page=dataset) via the to_gbq method.
+* Retry settings are optional and not necessary